NoCtrlZ/ethereum-contract-sexy-manager/README.md

 This contract manages Proxy contract.
 This contract changes the implementation address stored on Proxy contract and the administrator.
 ### Flow
 If you execute `$ sexydynamite create` this CLI works as following.
-1. Deploy the implementation you indecated with option.
+1. Deploy the implementation you indecate with option.
 2. Deploy the Proxy Admin contract and store your address as the administrator.
 3. Deploy the Proxy and store the Proxy Admin address as manager.